 In addition to internships at the Northeast Archaeology Research Center, Anthropology students have also interned at the Maine State Archives, the Nordica Homestead Museum, the Franklin County Animal Shelter and more.

-Want to save nearly $6,000 per year in tuition?
-This program qualifies for a New England Regional Student tuition discount for residents of Connecticut, Massachusetts, New Hampshire, Rhode Island and Vermont.
-See details here
+Want to save more than $6,000 per year in tuition?
+This University of Maine at Farmington program qualifies for the New England Regional Program tuition discount.

 Office of Admissions